Quantum Corrected Polymer Black Hole Thermodynamics: Mass Relations and Logarithmic Entropy Correction: Quantum Corrected Black Hole Thermodynamics

 \subsection{Evaporation Time}

-With all previous thermodynamic quantities of the quantum black hole at our disposal, it is also possible now to compute its life time according to Hawking radiation.
-Let us assume then a Stefan-Boltzmann law for black body radiation (see \cite{WaldGRbook} for semi-classical black hole evaporation or \cite{ModestoLoopquantumblack, ModestoEvaporatingLBH, ModestoBlackHoleinterior,ModestoSelf-dualBlackHoles,ModestoSemiclassicalLoopQuantum} for LQG black holes)
+With all previous thermodynamic quantities of the quantum black hole at our disposal, it is also possible now to compute its lifetime according to Hawking radiation.
+Let us assume then a Stefan-Boltzmann law for black body radiation (see \cite{WaldGRbook} for semi-classical black hole evaporation or \cite{ModestoLoopquantumblack,ModestoEvaporatingLBH,ModestoBlackHoleinterior,ModestoSelf-dualBlackHoles,ModestoSemiclassicalLoopQuantum} for LQG black holes)

 where $v$ is the ingoing Eddington-Finkelstein time (see Eq.~\eqref{eq:vdef}), $\sigma$ the Stefan-Boltzmann constant, $A=4\pi b^2(x_+)$ the horizon area with areal radius $b$ given in \eqref{eq:bhorizon}, and the temperature $T$ is given in Eq. \eqref{TBHfinal} or \eqref{temp}.
 Note that $v$ coincides with the Schwarzschild time $t$ at $r \rightarrow \infty$.
 To integrate the above expression it is convenient to rewrite the luminosity $\mathcal L$ as